What’s the difference between a “baby Christian” and a “mature Christian”?

 Therefore it stands to reason that today our obedience to God cannot be once again to the law, but to submit to Him in faith to the truth of His gospel – the Good News of His grace.

-If we read the above verses again more slowly and take a look at the actual words in Greek (which the New Testament was originally written in), we begin to see the real meaning beyond the English translations:
+If we read the above verses again more slowly and take a look at the actual words in Greek (the original language of the New Testament), we begin to see the real meaning beyond the English translations:

 The Greek word used for “little children” by Jesus in the Gospels and by the apostles to address the church in the epistles is the word “paidion“, which means a young child, or metaphorically being like children in intellect (see full definition in BlueLetterBible).

-A different Greek word is used for “children” in Ephesians 4:14 and “babe” in Hebrews 5:13.
+A different Greek word appears for “children” in Ephesians 4:14 and “babe” in Hebrews 5:13.
 The word used is “népios“, which means an infant, or metaphorically being childish, untaught, and unskilled (see full definition in BlueLetterBible).

-Children have simple and straightforward worldviews: Good is good and bad is bad; good comes from good, bad comes from bad.
+Children have simple and straightforward worldviews.
+To a child, good is good and bad is bad; good comes from good, bad comes from bad.
 As Jesus said, “The thief [the devil] comes only to steal and kill and destroy; I have come that they may have life, and have it to the full” (John 10:10).

-Children trust and believe simply without trying to overcomplicate or overanalyse – if their parent tells them that they’re going to get something for free, they’re not going to look around for caveats or extra conditions they need to fulfil.
+Children trust and believe simply without trying to overcomplicate or overanalyse.
+For instance, if their parent tells them that they’re going to get something for free, they’re not going to look around for caveats or extra conditions they need to fulfil.

-God wants us to be like children, as sons and heirs of God, and He uses such terms to show us how it’s like and how He wants us to relate to Him once we say yes to the gift of His Son Jesus Christ.
+God wants us to be like children, as His sons and heirs, and He uses such terms to show us how it’s like and how He wants us to relate to Him once we say yes to the gift of His Son Jesus Christ.

-He knows that if we see ourselves as His child, we will receive His Good News with joy and without question, and He knows that if we see ourselves as a son and an heir, we will be inherently interested in understanding Him and finding out what rightfully belongs to us.
+Because if we see ourselves as His child, we will receive His Good News with joy and without question.
+And if we see ourselves as a son and an heir, we will naturally want to understand Him and find out what rightfully belongs to us.

-But He doesn’t want us to be unskilled and untaught in His promises or in rightly dividing the Word of God.
+What God doesn’t want, is for us to be unskilled and untaught in His promises or in rightly dividing His Word.

-God doesn’t want us to mix works and judgement from the Old with the abundance of grace and gift of righteousness that He has already given us through Jesus in the New.
-He doesn’t want us to read or interpret things out of their context just because most people are understanding and teaching it that way out of man’s own naturally-inclined interpretation.
+We mustn’t mix works and judgement from the Old with the abundance of grace and gift of righteousness that God has already given us through Jesus in the New.
+Mixing God’s law and grace will simply nullify both to no effect.

-When we read Hebrews 5:13-14 carefully as it is written and we check the actual meanings of the original Greek words, it is actually saying that those who are “unskilled in the word of righteousness” i.e. those who are ignorant and untaught of the truth of their righteousness in Christ, are those who are immature in Christ; conversely, those who are “of full age” are those who know they have been made complete and perfect in Christ, and who through practice are able to distinguish what’s beautiful and praiseworthy i.e. the perfection of His gospel, and what’s wrong and destructive thinking, which is focusing on our works in Christ and leaving His supply of grace.
+But when we read Hebrews 5:13-14 carefully as it is written and we look up the actual Greek words, it is actually saying that those who are “unskilled in the word of righteousness” i.e. those who are ignorant and untaught of the truth of their righteousness in Christ, are those who are immature in Christ.
+Conversely, those who are “of full age” – in other words, mature Christians – are those who know they have been made complete and perfect in Christ, and who through practice are able to distinguish what’s beautiful and praiseworthy i.e. the perfection of His gospel, and what’s wrong and destructive thinking, which is focusing on our works in Christ and leaving His supply of grace.

 God doesn’t want us, after having received the liberating truth of the gospel of Jesus Christ which has delivered us from the law, to be led astray by other teachings that tell us to return to trying to futilely fulfil the law that He has already fulfilled for us.

-What God is saying is this – if we started our walk in Christ in grace, let’s continue in grace.
+What God is saying is this – just as we begin our walk with Him in grace, let’s continue in grace.
 The only way to mature in Christ is to mature in His grace.